ZuhirL/SpringBoot/README.md

 • Search all Charge Detail Records for a particular vehicle

-    • "Start time" and "End time" fields must be sortable
+    • All fields must be sortable

 ## DATABASE